fbgallet/roam-extension-speech-to-roam/README.md

 - ask any question, rephrasing, completion, translation!
 Feel free to specify the expected format of the response (its length, style, etc.).
 - assistant response is inserted as child of prompt block (by default, the answer is splitted in as many blocks as it contains paragraphs.
 There is an option to always limit the response to a block.)
 - you can easily **provide context by selecting some block(s) or place the cursor in any block** in the page or right sidebar.
 You can use it to extend a conversation, ask a question about any content, request a summary or translation, and so on. 🚀 The selection can be done before recording or updated just before sending the transcription to the GPT model.
 The block content of the initial focused block provide the initial context if no selection is made subsequently.
 As for simple transcription, the focused block right before completion is the target where your prompt and the answer will be inserted.
-- the context provided by selected blocks is handled with the following instructions:
+- the context provided by selected blocks is handled with the following instructions (you can add your own instructions, see settings):

   > _"\nBelow is the context of your response, it can consist of data to rely on, a conversation to be continued, or other instructions, depending on the user's prompt.
 The user car refer to it as 'this block' or 'the selected blocks' among other possibilities.
 The 9-characters code within double parentheses preceding each piece of content is the identifier of this content and is called 'block reference'.
 In your response, you can refer to it if needed, using markdown link alias syntax `[*](((9-characters code)))` to mention it as a note or citation: e.g. `[*](((kVZwmFnFF)))`.
-Expressions within double brackets should be reused as in [[the source]] text. "_
+Expressions [[within double brackets]] should be reused with the exact same syntax as in the source text. "_

 - on mobile (selection being not possible), place the cursor in a block to use its content as context, or enable the option to use the whole current view as context (unless you place the cursor in a blank block).
-- you can customize the AI assistants's "character", its default character is defined this way:
+- you can customize the AI assistants's "character", its default character is defined this way (you can add your own definition of its character, see settings):

   > _"You are a smart, rigorous and concise assistant.
 Your name is 'Roam', we can also call you 'AI assistant'."_